bluetang331/bluetang331.github.io/about.md

 - **M.S. in Architecture**
   *Mar 2023 – Feb 2025*

-  **Thesis**: A Study on the Spatial Planning Strategies for the N-minute City: Focusing on the Relationship between Residential Environment and the Number of Births
+  Thesis: A Study on the Spatial Planning Strategies for the N-minute City: Focusing on the Relationship between Residential Environment and the Number of Births

 - **B.Arch**